 The Engineering Change Lab – USA is a social change lab that seeks to connect, share information, and collaborate with individuals and stakeholder groups within the engineering community.
 We are explorers and change leaders from across the engineering community, committed to unlocking the full potential of engineering for the benefit of society.

-The ECL-USA convenes three times a year to share perspectives, deepen our understanding of engineering’s emerging future, and to launch experiments and focused initiatives designed both to perturb and foster change in the engineering system.
-Over 150 members of the engineering community, drawn from consulting practice, academia, government, civil society, regulators, and industry have participated in our first four summits.
+The ECL-USA convenes two or three times a year to share perspectives, deepen our understanding of engineering’s emerging future, and to launch experiments and focused initiatives designed both to perturb and foster change in the engineering system.

 Our charter is to network with established organizations that serve the engineering community without duplicating change efforts that may be already underway within those groups.
 We also have a close alliance with the Engineering Change Lab – Canada, which led the way with a similar initiative in Canada beginning in 2014.